-And while the prevalence of the Osiris Myth, during the Middle Kingdom, rather overshadowed Anubis’ role as the supreme guardian, judge, and protector of souls, the narrative did imply how Anubis certainly aided Osiris during the embalming process, thereby making him the patron god of embalmers and priests who took part in the funeral processes.
+And while the prevalence of the Osiris Myth during the Middle Kingdom rather overshadowed Anubis’ role as the supreme judge and protector of souls in the Afterlife, the narrative did imply how Anubis certainly aided Osiris during the embalming process.
+Hence, Anubis became the patron god of embalmers and priests who took part in the funeral processes.
 As scholar Richard H. Wilkinson wrote –

 Masks of the god are known, and priests representing Anubis at the preparation of the mummy and the burial rites may have worn these jackal-headed masks in order to impersonate the god; they were certainly utilized for processional use as this is depicted representationally and is mentioned in late texts.

 Over the course of centuries, in the ancient Egyptian myth-based narrative, Anubis was presented as a rather ‘neutral’ but vengeful divine being who commanded an army of messengers to protect the necropolises and tombs of the realm.
 This certainly matches with his origins relating to the early burial grounds.